pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 ### How to Use in Atom

   1. Open a document you want to edit in Atom.
   1. Press F10 or, in the Atom toolbar, click **Packages > HTML Special Character Replacer > Replace Chars** to add comments to possible style errors.
-Comments typically follow the pattern "<%# "....." is preferred. %>".
+Comments typically follow the pattern "<%# |.....| is preferred. %>".
   1. Review any comments that have appeared within your text.
-These comments suggest changes that might be necessary to fit the Pivotal writing style.
+These comments suggest changes that might be necessary to fit the house writing style.

 ## Sublime Instructions

+To install, update, and use Style Checker in Sublime, follow the procedures below.

 ### How to Install in Sublime